 Check out Omlet’s range of awesome Hamster houses!

-This entry was posted in Guides on March 13th, 2019 by sammorley
+This entry was posted in Hamsters on March 13th, 2019 by sammorley

 On average backyard chickens live to an age of six to eight years, but there are of course exceptions.
 How old a chicken will become depends amongst other things on the breed and how a chicken is kept.
 Heavy layers exhaust themselves with a lifespan of just three years, others can live up to ten years.
 According to the Guinness World Records world’s oldest chicken is Matilda, a Red Pyle hen from Alabama that died at the age of sixteen (1990-2006).
 A hen is considered a senior around the age of five.
 If you are not sure about the age of a chicken, there are signs that will tell you your hen is getting older.